positron48/svg2stl/README.md

 - **Windows**: Simply double-click the exe file
 - **macOS/Linux**: Make the file executable (`chmod +x svg2stl-*`) and then run it through the terminal

+> **Note for Linux users**: The binaries are compiled on older Linux systems (Ubuntu 20.04) for maximum compatibility with most distributions.
+If you still encounter errors, please use the source code method below.

 ### Option 2: Run from Source Code

 Requires Python 3.7 or higher and the following packages: